 State Law Enforcement Division.
-We have not received a response from SLED regarding the revenue impact of this bill.
-However, we anticipate that the bill may increase the number of state criminal records checks that SLED is required to perform.
+We anticipate that the bill may increase the number of criminal records checks that SLED is required to perform.
 The total cost for a criminal records check is \$51.75, of which \$25 is retained by SLED.
-The vendor, Identogo, receives \$13.50, and the remainder of the fee, \$13.25, is remitted to the Federal Bureau of Investigation.
-Pursuant to Section 23-3-115(A), revenue generated by state criminal records checks performed by SLED up to an amount of \$4,461,000 must be deposited in the General Fund.
+The vendor, Identogo, receives \$13.50, and the remainder of the fee, \$13.25, is remitted to the FBI.
+Pursuant to Section 23-3-115(A), revenue generated by criminal records checks performed by SLED up to an amount of \$4,461,000 must be deposited in the General Fund.
 Any revenue over that amount is retained by SLED.